MrBMueller/MidGen/README.md

 # MidGen

 MidGen is a Perl based standard midi file reader/processor/generator.
 It includes Perl scripts and packages to create/read/write and process standard midi (smf) files.
 The output is typically a smf midi file saved in your current working directory from where the script gets executed.
-In addition, the console output displays general song- and track-information overview.
+In addition, the console output provides an overview and displays general song- and track-information.
 For more detailed result debug, individual event lists per track are saved as regular text files along with the smf.

 <img src=https://raw.githubusercontent.com/MrBMueller/MidGen/master/img/img0.png width="100%">